kymark12/ship-dashboard-test/README.md

 💡 Note: This is unusable now, since I have to deploy the web app on a cloud server
 </aside>

-But if you can run the test (Although it will fail) via GitHub Actions on the Action tab of this repo:
+But you can run the test (Although it will fail) via GitHub Actions on the Action tab of this repo:

 - Click `CI Build`
 - Click `Run Workflow`